PaulNendick/paulnendick.github.com/_posts/articles/2012-11-05-maya-rosetta-stone.md

 ---

 # Who is this guide for?
 Anyone who uses Autodesk Maya in anger, especially those of us doing so on Linux platforms.
-This list is a living work-in-progress.
 All details have been culled from official documentation, mailing lists, Autodesk support and the occasional reverse engineering.

 Many of these settings and better information can be gleaned by googling for [Autodesk's official docs](http://lmgtfy.com/?q=maya+2013+user+guide) but there are also quite a few items on this page not listed in any official documentation.

-Please share any updates, addendums or corrections using the feedback link at the bottom of this post.
+This list is a living work-in-progress.
+So please share any updates, addendums or corrections using the feedback link at the bottom of this post.

 -Paul